agility/agility-cms-management-sdk-typescript/README.md

 2. Import the index file to make use of the Options class.
 3. Create an object of the Options class to provide values of -
 	- token -> Bearer token to authenticate a Rest Request to perform an operation.
-	- locale -> The locale under which your application is hosted.
-Example en-us.
-    - guid -> The guid under which your application is hosted.
 4. Create an object of Method class(es), which can be used to create and perform operations.
 Following is the description of Classes and their respective methods -

 ### Making a Request